Raleigh, NC, Schools with Sewing Classes

 Bachelor of Science in Apparel Design

-The B.S. in Apparel Design program teaches students about the design, manufacture and merchandising of apparel.
-Students in the apparel design program complete general education requirements in writing, foreign language, speech, math, health, fitness and other fields.
-Completion of the program requires 125 credits of coursework.
+The B.S. in Apparel Design specialization program teaches students about the design, manufacture and merchandising of apparel.
+Students in the apparel design program complete general education requirements in writing, speech, math, health, fitness and other fields.
+Completion of the program requires 120 credits of coursework.

 Many of the required courses for the major include the development and enhancement of sewing skills.
 Students also learn about fashion design, illustration, trends, merchandising, buying and history.
 Apparel design students are required to complete an internship in the apparel industry.
 The program prepares students for careers as clothing designers, merchandisers or salespeople.